influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/guides/calculate_percentages.md

 ---
 title: Calculate percentages in a query
-description: Percentages can be calculated using basic math operators available in InfluxQL or Flux.
+description: Calculate percentages using basic math operators available in InfluxQL or Flux.
 This guide walks through use-cases and examples of calculating percentages from two values in a single query.
 menu:
   influxdb_1_8:
     weight: 50